drdma/banking_api/README.md

 # banking API

 ## Overview
-Proposed solution: 3 relational tables to store customers information, accounts and transactions.
+3 relational tables to store customers information, accounts and transactions.

 ### List all customers
 - added "identification" field for storing e.g. passport numbers to distinguish between customers with same names for example